fmvilas/Didgeridoo-IDE/readme.md

 		# IMPORTANT: Note that db.addUser and db.User.save are not referring to the same kind of user.
 First adds a new user to the MongoDB system while second adds a new user to the Didgeridoo's User collection (User table in SQL).
 So, first is used to access MongoDB and second is used to log on Didgeridoo IDE.

-		#G o back to Window 2 and press Ctrl+C to stop the mongod process and write:
+		# Go back to Window 2 and press Ctrl+C to stop the mongod process and write:
 		sudo mongod --auth
 		# If mongod process terminate inmediately try closing all terminal windows and type it again.